twllaw/twllaw.github.io/aboutme.md

 ---
 layout: blogEntry
 title: About Me
-permalink: /aboutMe/
+permalink: /about-me
 description: "Haha, what a story Mark!"
 ---

-Just a software developer from Sydney.
+Just a software dev from Sydney.
+I started this blog to document my experience as a 'not-so-passionate' developer.

 <!-- This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)